StarPlayrX/bigmac/README.md

 `sudo diskutil mountDisk /dev/disk#`

-set the terminal to All Disk Access in settings privacy then run this command

-`sudo mount -uw /path/to/target`

 open terminal and type "open /Volumes".
 Look for Recovery partition, it will has the DMG that you are looking for to create a recovery USB disk.

 `sudo asr -s /path/to/dmg -t /path/to/usb --erase --noverify`